Nopenop/Secure-Software-Project-Learn/README.md

 # Secure-Software-Project-Learn
-Look through here if you want to
+This repository is a list/ guide of the tools and technologies that we will most likely use for our project.

+I created this repository so each of our members has a base line knowledge and enables a basis of terminology and skills for productive communication towards the production of our project

+If you ever have any questions, please hit me up on discord and I would be down to help you out on call, text, or in person.

+### Thank you for looking through this guide.
+You are actively taking the steps you will need to better understand the technologies used for this project and building the skills that are in demand of developers/programmers

 ## Developer Tools

-These are the set of tools that I believe will be critical to efficiently completing this project that each team member should have some experience with.
+These are the set of tools that I believe will be critical for efficiently completing this project that each team member should have some experience with.

 ### Text Editor (visual studio code)
+visual studio code is a graphical text editor that is extremely user friendly.
+If this is your for ide/text editor, this is a great choice to learn the tools to make you a better developer.

+Furthermore, vscode has a variety of easy to install extensions that will help with beginning our project journey

+Here is a beginner's tutorial for vscode that will get you acquainted with the editor:

+[VSCode Tutorial][vscode_tutorial]

 ### Git
 Version Control - how does one create and modified code in a group.

+Git is a version control system that can be used to take several peoples code and automate combining the changes added.

 This tutorial will give you a basic understanding of what git does, why it is used and some of the command line functionality: